SocialEngine/phpv4-feature-requests/CONTRIBUTING.md

 _Accepted_: means that it is an accepted feature for a future update but does not mean it will be in the next update.

-_Accepted and implemented_: means it is already made and shows which version it will be in for the Milestone.
+_Implemented_: means it is already made and shows which version it will be in for the Milestone.

 _Third Party_: means that this would be best suited as a third party plugin or customization.